Wheaties: Ties with Ronald Reagan

 Wheaties radio broadcasting in the 1930s touched the early career of Ronald Reagan, who was at the time a sports broadcast announcer in Des Moines, Iowa.
 He was asked to create play-by-play recreations of Chicago Cubs baseball games using transcribed telegraph reports; his job performance in this role led to his selection in 1937 as the most popular Wheaties announcer in the nation.
 He was awarded an all-expenses-paid trip to the Cubs' spring training camp in California, and while there he took a Warner Bros. screen test.
-This led to his eventual film career; thus the Wheaties claim of perhaps leading Reagan into show business, and later politics as governor of California and 40th President of the United States.
+This led to his eventual film career.

 Changes and children's promotions

 Due to increasing costs in the 1940s of sponsorship of broadcasting, Wheaties began simple commercial sports testimonials on television or radio.
-These were less effective than the overall sponsorship (especially in the case of television), yet also greatly reduced costs for advertising of the product.

-In the early 1950s, General Mills redirected its promotional strategy for Wheaties to focus on children, following its great success in this market with its Cheerios brand.
+In the early 1950s, General Mills redirected its promotional strategy for Wheaties to focus on children, following success in this market with its Cheerios brand.
 The strategy included sponsorship of The Lone Ranger and The Mickey Mouse Club, as well as the development of a mascot, a puppet character called Champy the Lion, produced by Bil Baird and voiced by Thurl Ravenscroft.
 Despite these efforts, sales of Wheaties declined dramatically, mainly due to adult consumers' dislike of so-called children's cereals.
 Children's consumption of Wheaties did in fact increase, but not enough to offset the decline in adult consumption.